prof. Josef Novotný

 Summer School on Migration Studies 2025 (deadline 25.
 4.)

 We are pleased to announce that this year summer school will be held from August 31 to September 6.
 The program is once again being organized in partnership with IOM Czechia.
 The first interesting speakers have already been confirmed.
-Detailed information and...
+Detailed information can be found...

 A new article on research in Zambia has been published